• Skip to primary navigation

 🧊 Does Freezing Affect Quality?

-Whenever meat is frozen, the meat cells can be damaged.
+Whenever meat is frozen, some of cells can be damaged.
 This could hurt the quality of the meat - cause juices to escape during cooking.

 However a frozen bird is flash frozen.
-They freeze them so fast to reduce any cell damage and to prevent large ice crystals from forming.
-Frozen turkeys are then stored at 0 degrees.
-Fresh turkeys can go down to 24 degrees, which is below the freezing point of water, but the turkey is not considered frozen.
+They freeze them quickly to reduce any cell damage and to prevent large ice crystals from forming.
+Frozen turkeys are then stored at 0°F. Fresh turkeys can go down to 24°F, which is below the freezing point of water, but the turkey is not considered frozen.
 It is possible for them to get cold enough for ice crystals to form, causing cell damage, leading to potentially drier meat.
 Liquid can escape through damaged cells.

-Temperature variation is much more a concern with fresh turkeys.
+Temperature variation is much more of a concern with fresh turkeys.
 They must be handled properly.
-Mishandling can easily happen.
-Look at this picture from a Meijer store.
+They can be easily mishandled.
+Look at this example from a Meijer store.

 At a Meijer store a packaged fresh turkey has been placed with the frozen turkeys where it does not go.

 Some customer has placed a fresh turkey in with the frozen.
-An employee may see this error and place it back to where it goes.
-But after how long and what damage might have been done.
+An employee may see this error and place it back to where it belongs.
+But after how long was it there, and what damage might have been done?

 Feeling anxious about cooking the meal?
 Not sure whether brining your turkey is worth your time?
 Hate peeling potatoes for mashed potatoes but don't know any other way?
 Never sure when a pumpkin pie is done?